Quackster/duckHTTPD/README.md

 If you want to use files such as CSS and JS files to create the rest of your website, duckHTTPD will take care of that, all that's required is for you to define where that directory is to help locate the files when a HTTP request is sent.

-The example below shows that it will look inside the tools/www folder (relative to this server's working directory) and it will return any files over HTTP that's been requested, if what's been requested is only a directory, the HTTP server will return a 403 Forbidden response, there is absolutely no way for people to look inside directories, or any other directories outside of www/tools.
+The example below shows that it will look inside the tools/www folder (relative to this server's working directory) and it will return any files over HTTP that's been requested.

+If what's been requested is only a directory, the HTTP server will return a 403 Forbidden response, there is absolutely no way for people to look inside directories, or any other directories outside of www/tools.

 ```
 Settings settings = Settings.getInstance();